-Fixed devices are permitted to operate at EIRP levels up to 36 dBm and portable devices to operate at 26 dBm.
+Fixed devices are permitted to operate at EIRP levels up to 36 dBm and portable devices to operate at 20 dBm.
 For the case where the interferer was two meters from the victim TV receiver, the minimum EIRP interference level with and without a wall was measured at 6.3 dBm.
-This scenario is typical if a wireless network is operating in the same room as a TV receiver or on the other side of a wall.
-Thus the proposed power levels are nearly 1 000 times higher for fixed wireless devices and 100 times higher for portable wireless devices than the level necessary to ensure protection of the cable TV system.
+This scenario is typical of a wireless network operating in the same room as a TV receiver or on the other side of a wall.
+Thus the proposed power levels are 13.6 dB higher for portable wireless devices than the level necessary to ensure protection of the cable TV system.
+This excess value reduces to 11.4 dB for the most sensitive TV receiver in presence of an inter-unit townhouse wall and 3.1 dB for the median results.
+For the case where the interference is coming from the same room, the user of the wireless device can easily take measures to avoid such interference but in the case where this interference may come from an adjacent apartment, the solution may not be as simple.

 For the case where the interferer was ten metres from the victim TV receiver, the minimum EIRP interference level with a wall was measured at 15.3 dBm.
 This scenario is typical of a wireless network being operated in an apartment building or townhouse.
-For this situation the proposed power levels that are over 100 times higher for fixed wireless devices and over 10 times higher for portable devices than is necessary to ensure protection to the cable TV system.
+For this situation, the proposed power levels are 4.7 dB higher for portable wireless devices and 20.7 dB higher for fixed wireless devices than is necessary to ensure protection to the cable TV system.
+Using the median values reported for 10 metres separation, there is no direct-pickup interference from portable devices while there is an excess of 11.8 dB in the case of fixed wireless devices operating at the maximum transmit power.

+In the development of the White Space devices regulations, the FCC established that 3 dB polarization mismatch, 5 dB indoor attenuation as well as 10 dB wall attenuation can be assumed.
+Furthermore, in the case of fixed devices that need to be installed at 10 metres above ground level, an 8.15 dB transmit antenna discrimination can be assumed.
+As a result, the distances needed to meet the maximum direct-pickup interfering levels are 2 metres for portable wireless devices operating at 100 mW EIRP and 5 metres for fixed wireless devices operating at 4 W EIRP.
+These resulting distances make the operation of 100 mW portable devices and 4 W fixed devices possible in practice.
+As a result, a further restriction on white space devices maximum EIRP was declined by the FCC.